Hinkelien Schreuder

 Hinkelien Schreuder (born 13 February 1984) is a former butterfly, freestyle and backstroke swimmer from The Netherlands, who also competed in the medley events.
 Schreuder won the Olympic gold medal in the 4×100 freestyle relay at the 2008 Olympics in Beijing, and a silver in the same event at the 2012 Summer Olympics.
 She is a former world record holder in the 100 m individual medley, and former European record holder in the 50 m butterfly short course.

+She has set a total of nine individual and relay world records in her career.